About This Chapter

 17. Unintentional Tort: Definition & Example Cases

-After you complete this lesson, you will have an understanding of unintentional torts.
+After you complete this lesson, you should have an understanding of unintentional torts.
 Moreover, you will review a few case examples of unintentional torts to increase your learning.

 18. Legal Issues in Nursing: Concepts and Terms